Learning a Joint Embedding of Multiple Satellite Sensors: A Case Study for Lake Ice Monitoring: Experiments, results and discussion

 \subsection{Qualitative results: full winter time-series}

-In each winter, after fusing the embedding from all three satellite sources, daily prediction of the fraction of water (non-frozen pixels) are obtained for each lake and the time-series is generated.
+In each winter, after fusing the embedding from all three satellite sources, daily predictions of the fraction of water (non-frozen pixels) are obtained for each lake and the time-series is generated.
 Fig.~\ref{fig:time_seris_main_sihl} shows the sample results for lakes Sihl and Sils.
 Here, the model is trained using the data from all the lakes from winter 2017--18.
-In each sub-figure, the predicted fraction of water is shown on the $y$-axis against the acquisitions (dates) on the $x$-axis displayed in chronological order from beginning of September until end of May.
-Reference annotations are shown as a blue line, predictions are displayed as points with a different colour per calendar month.
+In each sub-figure, the predicted fraction of water is shown on the $y$-axis against the acquisitions (dates) on the $x$-axis displayed in chronological order from the beginning of September until the end of May.
+Reference annotations are shown as a black line, and predictions are displayed as points, with a different colour per calendar month.
+Different markers denote the three different satellite sensors, days on which a lake was captured by all three sensors (M+V+S), and (M+V, M+S or V+S, denoted as "2 satellites" and sharing the same marker).
 Results for the remaining two lakes are shown in Appendix~\ref{appendix:B}.

 It can be inferred from Figs.~\ref{fig:time_seris_main_sihl} and \ref{fig:time_series_2step_silvaplana_stmoritz} that the time-series results are good for the bigger lakes Sihl and Sils, satisfactory for Silvaplana, but not very good for lake St.~Moritz, especially during freeze-up.
-As said earlier, that lake is tiny (not a single clean pixel in VIIRS, four clean pixels in MODIS) and has been included as an extreme case to test the limits of high temporal-resolution satellite data for small lakes.
-As expected, the results generally improve with increasing lake size, see also Table~\ref{table:lakes} (Appendix~\ref{app:A}).
+As said earlier, that lake is tiny (not a single clean pixel in VIIRS, four clean pixels in MODIS) and has been included as an extreme case to test the limits of low spatial-resolution satellite data for small lakes.
+As expected, the results generally improve with increasing lake size, see also Table~\ref{table:lakes} (Appendix~\ref{app:A}) and Figs.~\ref{fig:ablation:aux_loss} and \ref{fig:ablation:win_size}.
 There are several possible reasons.
-For low resolution sensors, there are simply few pixels to learn the model, whereas for higher-resolution sensors like S1-SAR there may be just enough pixels, but still only little context.
-Moreover, the portion covered by mixed pixels along the lake boundary is relatively larger, and such boundary effects are compounded by the fact that the mixed pixels are most affected by residual geo-localisation errors.
+For low-resolution sensors, there are simply few pixels to learn the model, whereas for higher-resolution sensors like S1-SAR there may be enough pixels, but still only little context.
+Moreover, the portion covered by mixed pixels along the lake boundary is relatively larger for low spatial resolution sensors, and such boundary effects are compounded by the fact that the mixed pixels are most affected by residual geo-localisation errors.
 Moreover, quantisation and correspondence issues may play a role when transferring ground truth annotations from webcams to satellite images, see also Section \ref{sec:GT}.
 Finally, note that for St.~Moritz only two sensors were fused as there are no clean VIIRS pixels.